• Skip to primary navigation

 Tips for Making Smoked Cheesecake

-- Use a grill or smoker you are very familiar with, you will need to regulate and maintain the heat very well.
+• Use a grill or smoker you are familiar with; you must regulate and maintain the heat very well.

 Storage and Freezing Cheesecake